acopestake/academicwebsite/content/workingpaper/ChinaSp/index.md

 publication:
 publication_short:

 abstract: We estimate the impact of distinct types of slowdowns in China on countries and firms globally.
+First, we combine a structural vector autoregression framework with a broad-based measure of domestic economic activity in China to distinguish supply versus demand components of Chinese growth.

 tags: []